bloominstituteoftechnology/front-end-project-week/README.md

 - [ ] View an existing note
 - [ ] Edit an existing note
 - [ ] Delete an existing note
-- [ ] Wire up your static React App to our Notes API.
-  - Now that you've completed the MVP for this project, we want to work with some data that will be persistent across a server.
-[We have built a Notes API](/NOTES.md) for you.
-You'll find information about this server in the NOTES.md file.

 Upon your first commit, please submit a Pull Request and add _both_ the **Trello Set Up** and **MVP Features** Task lists to your first Pull Request comment: